mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 5. Heat shock at the bacteria at 42 °C for 30 s
 6. Place on ice for 5 minutes
 7. Pipette 200 µl of room temperature LB into the mixture
-8. Incubate at 37°C for 60 minutes while shaking at 750 rpm
+8. Incubate at 37 °C for 60 minutes while shaking at 750 rpm
 9. Warm selection plates to 37 °C in the incubator
 10. Spin down bacteria and resuspend in 50 μl LB
 11. Spread 50-100 μl of cells on LB agar plates containing the antibiotics for selection.
 When multiple antibiotics are used, use 0.6x of the standard working concentration for each antibiotic.